puppetlabs/puppet-docs/source/puppet/4.10/modules_publishing.markdown

 * [Installing modules][installing]: How to install pre-built modules from the Puppet Forge.
 * [Using plugins][plugins]: How to arrange plugins (such as custom facts and custom resource types) in modules and sync them to agent nodes.
 * [Documenting modules][documentation]: How to write good documentation for your modules.

-Before you begin, you should already have [written a useful Puppet module][fundamentals].
-To publish your module, you will need to:

-1. Create a Puppet Forge account, if you don't already have one.
-2. Prepare your module.
-3. Write a metadata.json file with the required metadata.
-4. Build an uploadable tarball of your module.
-5. Upload your module using the Puppet Forge's web interface.

 ### A note on module names